percit/tic_tac-toe/README.md

 - modern c++ features(STL, algorithm)

 - multithreading (in future)
-## In progress...
+## It works, but I want to clean up code and add cool features

 # TODO:
-## Game

-- NAPRAW FUNKCJE WINNER, PRZECHODZA ELEMENTY, KTORE NIE POWINNY

-- Management - jesli to dziala, znaczy findBestMove, aiMove i minmax tez dzialaja

 ## Random

 - add more modern c++ features

-- clean sloppy code

 - add multithreading to Winner function

-- zobacz czy klasa Player jest taka potrzebna